MarkKozel/CompOrgEText/docs/Assembly/vonNeumann.md

 ALUs can contain other capabilities like additional math functions and more complex logic operations.
 The Control Unit must know all of the ALU's capabilities and how to control the entire system when processing these operations.

 ### Cache
 In order to maintain data from previous instruction or to allow buffering of data, the CPUs cache registers are used.
-Buffered data can improve performance when the CPU us performing several operations in teh same data.
+Buffered data can improve performance when the CPU us performing several operations in the same data.
 The Control Unit does not need to load the same data before each instruction.

 ### Sign Ext